 Warnings showing in Front end

-Once clicked, the system shows a confirmation dialogue box, where you can choose the Editing options for cPanel infrastructure.
+Once clicked, the system will show a confirmation dialogue box, where you can choose the editing options for cPanel infrastructure.
 Once completed, click Edit to proceed.

 The following page contains the content of the wp-config.php file in a separate window.
-Here – you can make changes to the content of the file.
+You can make changes to the file’s content here.
+Finally, after you have made changes, don’t forget to save changes to the file.

 STEP 3 – Insert the Code Snippet in wp-config.php File

-Once the file is ready for editing, you need to change the following code snippet in the wp-config.php source code.
+Once the file is ready for editing, you must change the following code snippet in the wp-config.php source code.

 Set the WP_DEBUG to FALSE in the source code and save changes at the end.